simplonco/pdo-training/README.md

 * [Concevez votre site web avec PHP et MySQL](https://openclassrooms.com/courses/concevez-votre-site-web-avec-php-et-mysql) :fr:
 * [Programmez en orienté objet en PHP](https://openclassrooms.com/courses/programmez-en-oriente-objet-en-php) :fr:

+## How to Contribute

+Please read the [Contribution guide](https://github.com/simplonco/training/blob/master/CONTRIBUTING.md) first!

+Do you want to add a resource? correct a mistake?
+Or do you need a new exercise or project to cover a topic?
+Do not hesitate to write an [issue](https://github.com/simplonco/php-pdo-training/issues)!

 _To be continued.._